 MoneySave Solutions provides regulated debt advice and if your preference following an assessment of all the debt solutions available is a commercial Debt Management Plan then we will use the services of affiliate company, Atlantic Finance (UK) Limited, trading as Atlantic Financial Management.
-Atlantic is also regulated by the Financial Conduct Authority and a DEMSA (Debt Managers Standards Association) member that is subject to the DEMSA code of conduct, approved by the Trading Standards Institute (TSI).
+Atlantic is also regulated by the Financial Conduct Authority and a DEMSA (Debt Managers Standards Association) member that is subject to the DEMSA code of conduct.

 The fees that are applicable to an Atlantic Debt Management Plan are detailed in the table below and the Terms of Business that are associated with the Debt Management Agreement are available on our Debt Management Plans webpage.
 Our average debt level for a DMP client is just over £17,000 with 6 creditors.

 Atlantic does not charge a set-up fee for a Debt Management Plan.

 We do charge a higher monthly management fee in the first 6 months of the plan because of the level of work required to:

 - confirm your draft and final statement-of-affairs with you and your creditors

 - commence payments to creditors in the first month of the plan